 You may find it boring, but our bodies like routine, and we subconsciously learn habits without realising, so teach your body something it can roll with.
 Having a set bedtime isn’t childish, it’s good for you and helps you get into a healthy sleep routine.
 Even if you aren’t getting sleep, it’s important to stick to your timetabled sleep hours and stay in bed during that time, remember, your body learns.
 On that note, try to only use your bed for sleep (and the other thing) but don’t use it to hang out, let your body learn the correct association.

 That said, you can positively tap into the hormones regulating your circadian rhythm by exposing yourself to more bright light during the day.
 This helps to set your sleep wake cycle straight and send a clearer signal later that it must be coming up to bedtime (as long as you avoid such light in the evening).
+You can also boost certain hormones that promote sleep by using certain supplements.
+The idea is to reduce cortisol, the stress hormone, which is keeping you awake.
+Even chamomile tea can boost melatonin levels, helping you to reach the land of nod faster.

 There’s no need to save sleep until your dead, use this knowledge to you advantage to craft a killer sleep routine.